City Year Philadelphia Site Board

 Ted spent his career in the banking financial service industry, starting Apex Mortgage Corp. in 2000.
 For 10 years Ted ran the company independently and for 17 years after selling to a Philadelphia based bank.
 Ted retired in 2017 and advises companies seeking to expand, restructure or capitalize.

 Ted has focused his efforts on organizations that serve children.
 He started on The Abraxas Foundation Board in 1999, and the CADE Board in 2006.
-Ted joined the City Year Board in 2011 and serves as Finance Chair.
+Ted joined the City Year Board in 2011.

 Ted holds an MBA from Drexel University and a BS from Syracuse University.

 After a career in the banking and mutual funds industries, Deborah Kuhn migrated to the nonprofit sector as Director of Government and External Affairs for the Greater Philadelphia YMCA.
 Now retired, she is on the Nominating/Governance and Development Committees at City Year Philadelphia.
 She is the proud parent of a former City Year AmeriCorps member.

 Brad Messinger is Head of WTW’s Northeast Region.
 Brad oversees the company’s operations in the market and has responsibility for revenue growth for Human Capital and Benefits, Corporate Risk and Broking and Benefits Delivery and Administration.
 Prior to relocating to Philadelphia in 2015, Brad held several formal practice leadership roles, including Talent and Rewards Leader in New England and Global Change Management & Business Transformation Leader.
 He is also a frequent speaker on the future of work, inclusion and diversity, leader and management effectiveness, culture assessments and business transformation.